marionbarker/loopdocs/docs/faqs/rileylink-faqs.md

 Tips: use flux and clean the antenna stub before soldering.
 Poorly DIY-soldered antennas can lead to a decreased range and frequent communication drops between Loop and the pods.
 Be very sure that the wire on the antenna does NOT poke out the back side of the printed-circuit board where it could rub against and possibly puncture the battery casing.

-One user found the antenna no longer securely soldered after a year of use (and perhaps being dropped).
+After a year of use (and a year of being dropped), the antenna may no longer securely soldered.
 The solder should be shiny and the antenna base should be firmly attached to the board.

 ### How long will my RileyLink go between charging?